Anomalies and D-branes in the Dabholkar-Park background

-In Ref.~\cite{Witten:2023snr}, it is argued that the anomaly caused by the world-sheet fermions in the presence of the $\Dp{p}$-brane is the same as that arising from $(9-p)$ one-dimensional Majorana fermions $\chi^{i}$, which satisfy $\time\chi^{i}\time^{-1}=-\chi^{i}$, on the boundary.
-Since the anomaly associated with the world-sheet fermion number $(-1)^{\fermion}$ and time-reversal symmetry $\time$ in \Ndim{1} is classified by $\BZ_{8}$~\cite{Fidkowski:2009dba}, only $(9-p)$ modulo $8$ is relevant.
+In Ref.~\cite{Witten:2023snr}, it is argued that the anomaly caused by the world-sheet fermions in the presence of the $\Dp{p}$-brane is the same as that arising from $(9-p)$ one-dimensional Majorana fermions $\chi^{i}$, which satisfy $\time\chi^{i}\time^{-1}=-\chi^{i}$, on the boundary.\footnote{Here, we focus on the boundary at $\sigma = 0$.
+The boundary at $\sigma = \pi$ can be analyzed similarly, but the behavior of the boundary fermions under $\time$ is opposite to that at $\sigma = 0$.} Since the anomaly associated with the world-sheet fermion number $(-1)^{\fermion}$ and time-reversal symmetry $\time$ in \Ndim{1} is classified by $\BZ_{8}$~\cite{Fidkowski:2009dba}, only $(9-p)$ modulo $8$ is relevant.
 This anomaly can be compensated by adding $(9-p)$ one-dimensional Majorana fermions $\lambda^{i}$ on the boundary with the transformation $\time\lambda^{i}\time^{-1}=\lambda^{i}$.
 We can also cancel this anomaly by introducing $(p-1)$ Majorana fermions $\rho^{i}$ on the boundary that is odd under the time reversal $\time$, because the system consisting of $8$ Majorana fermions in \Ndim{1} with the same behavior under $\time$ has no anomaly.
 Hence, the $\Dp{p}$-brane can be formulated by coupling at most $4$ Majorana fermions.
 As discussed in Ref.~\cite{Witten:2023snr}, the symplectic Chan-Paton factor can compensate the anomaly arising from 4 Majorana fermions with the same transformation property.
 One prepares a Hilbert space of dimension $2$ for the Chan-Paton degrees of freedom.
 On this space, the fermion number $(-1)^{\fermion}$ trivially acts, and the time reversal $\time$ is defined as

 where $\star$ stands for the complex conjugation.
 With this definition, $\time$ satisfies $\time^{2}=-1$, and this anomaly corresponds to the generator of the $\BZ_{2}$ subgroup of $\BZ_{8}$.
 For instance, the $\Dp{4}$-brane in the type~I in \Ndim{10} can be formulated either by introducing $3$ Majorana fermions $\rho_{1}$, $\rho_{2}$, and $\rho_{3}$ such that $\time\rho_{i}\time^{-1}=-\rho_{i}$ or by introducing the symplectic Chan-Paton factor and a single Majorana fermion $\lambda$ such that $\time\lambda\time^{-1}=\lambda$.